 Visit the Michigan Safe Routes to School program website for more information.

 State Outreach Programs

-The Michigan Physical Fitness, Health and Sports Foundation provides statewide Safe Routes to School training, outreach, technical assistance, funding award administration, and Safe Routes to School Network Partner subcontract administration.
+The Michigan Fitness Foundation provides statewide Safe Routes to School training, outreach, technical assistance, funding award administration, and Safe Routes to School Network Partner subcontract administration.
 Strategies and materials focused around the 5 Es are developed by the Foundation to include middle school youth/schools, underserved populations, and students with disabilities in the state program.

-Outreach and technical assistance includes: the state website www.saferoutesmichigan.org; assistance via e-mail and telephone; presentations and site visit services; Walk to School Day coordination and resources; e-news and updates; and materials development and distribution.
+Outreach and technical assistance includes: the state website www.saferoutesmichigan.org; assistance via e-mail and telephone; application support services, presentations and site visit services; Walk to School and Bike to School Day coordination and resources; e-news and updates; and materials development and distribution.
 Training opportunities include regional (general) training sessions and specialized sessions focused on developing action planning capacity within local Safe Routes to School teams.
 MFF, in partnership with Safe Routes to School Network entities, extends the reach to local health departments and extension offices, populations with disabilities, trail and bicycle advocacy groups, urban core areas, the planning profession, engineering specialists, and others as identified.